 What are the principles of Good Digital Healthcare Design?

-Unlike other industries, the healthcare industry runs based on complex scientific and governmental regulations.
-While these regulations may vary in digital healthcare design solutions, they still present obstacles from expanding digital health applications.
-Giving this nature of the industry, the last thing you need is to build a digital health solution that no one wants to use, which leads us to the digital health design and its importance as the user interface between the patient and the science (i.e. treatment, diagnosis and monitoring).
+Unlike other industries, healthcare runs based on complex scientific and governmental regulations.
+While these regulations may vary in digital healthcare design solutions, they still present obstacles to expanding digital health applications.
+Given the nature of the industry, the last thing you need is to build a digital health solution that no one wants to use, which leads us to the digital health design and its importance as the user interface between the patient and the science (i.e. treatment, diagnosis and monitoring).

 Digital Healthcare Design Principles

-While there are general principles of good design, the digital health design principles need to consider the nature of the targeted medical condition and adapt to the healthcare innovation pathway.
-Below are the principles to consider during the design of the digital health solutions.
+While there are general principles of good design, digital health design principles need to consider the nature of the targeted medical condition and adapt to the healthcare innovation pathway; below are the principles to consider during the design of digital health solutions.

 Design with Patients: Find Their Real Needs

-Focusing on patient’s needs is one of the main pillars of innovation in the design thinking process (Design Thinking Guide: What, Why and How).
-However, the relationship between patients and the disease is unique and complex, especially in chronic and invisible diseases (i.e. chronic pain, hypertension, and diabetes).
-The first phase of the design process (Explore) should be done based on direct qualitative data about patients and the target disease.
+Focusing on the patient’s needs is one of the main pillars of innovation in the design thinking process (Design Thinking Guide: What, Why and How).
+However, the relationship between patients and the disease is unique and complex, such as in chronic diseases (i.e. chronic pain, hypertension, and diabetes).
+Designers and healthcare professionals should work together using qualitative and quantitative data to directly understand patients’ experience with the disease outside the clinic’s environment.

-Digital healthcare design requires closing the gap between designers and patients by understanding the problem (Explore) and identifying the solution (Develop), check The Double Diamond Design Thinking Process and How to Use it.
-This co-create design practice allows designers to understand patients’ nature through a field research practice.
-Several tools could be implemented to achieve this goal, such as:
+Digital healthcare design requires closing the gap between designers and patients by understanding the problem (Explore), identifying the solution (Develop), and checking The Double Diamond Design Thinking Process and How to Use it.
+This co-created design practice allows designers to understand patients’ nature through a field research practice.
+Healthcare providers need to appreciate this co-create nature of the process where different experts work together to close this gap through innovative digital health solutions that can be provided as a service to empower patients.
+Several tools and resources could be implemented to achieve this goal, such as:

-Draw it: the patient is asked to draw something related to the disease or the possible solution.
-This practice helps patients to express themselves and their personal experience.
+• Draw it: The patient is asked to draw something related to the disease or the possible solution.
+This practice helps patients to express themselves and their personal experiences.

-Card Sorting: This is another method to allow patient to describe their experience visually.
+• Card Sorting: This method allows the patient to describe their experience visually.
 For some patients, it can be challenging to describe their experience themselves.
-Therefore, other methods such as card sorting can be as effective.
-Check How to use Card Sorting to Improve Service Design for more details about the tool and how it works.
+Therefore, other methods, such as card sorting, can be as effective.
+Check How to use the Card Sorting to Improve Service Design for more details about the tool and how it works.

-Think a Loud: This is one of the commonly used tools in user experience.
-In this tool, patients describe their experience loudly.
+• Think a Loud: This is a commonly used tool in user experience.
+In this tool, patients describe their experiences loudly.
 For example, they can describe the steps as they measure their blood sugar and describe their feelings as they move forward from one step to another.

-Storytelling: The storyboard is a flexible method as patients can use different tools to describe their health experience, such as using drawing, photos, or sampling to tell it in the form of a story.
+• Storytelling: The storyboard is a flexible method as patients can use different tools to describe their health experience, such as using drawings, photos, or sampling to tell it in the form of a story.

 Several tools can be used to involve patients in the design process.
 IDEO’s Design Kit (https://www.designkit.org/methods#filter) includes more tools that can be used in social research and innovation.